Mancalagent/Mangalagent/README.md

 </div>

-We plan to implement Agents 🤖 that can play mangala and posibly beat you 🫵 at it
+We plan to implement Agents 🤖 that can play mangala and possibly beat you 🫵 at it